 After thawing, try to use your fresh yeast within 2-3 days.
 Or better yet, only defrost as much as you need that day!

 If you don’t freeze your fresh yeast, the other option is to store your fresh yeast in the refrigerator.
 Either keep your fresh yeast unopened in its original packaging or transfer it into an airtight container.
 Opened or unopened, your fresh yeast will last up to 2 weeks in the refrigerator.

 Fresh yeast doesn’t last a huge length of time in the refrigerator, which means that freezing is a good shout.
 Here’s the quick rundown if you need it:

-- Fresh yeast will last over 3 months in your freezer.
+- Fresh yeast will last over three months in your freezer.

 - Use thawed fresh yeast within 2-3 days.

-- Fresh yeast only lasts 2 weeks in the refrigerator.
+- Fresh yeast only lasts two weeks in the refrigerator.